Grantham Canal: History

 The act authorised an initial £75,000 to be raised to pay for construction, together with an option to raise a further £30,000, of which £20,000 should be raised by shares of £100 each among the initial subscribers, and £10,000 by mortgaging the future income of the canal.
 However, this amount proved insufficient, and there was also disagreement between the shareholders as to their liability to raise the additional £20,000.
-As a result, a second act was sought.
-This received the Royal Assent on 3 March 1797, and made clear the obligations of existing shareholders to pay the extra subscription, and also authorised an additional £24,000 to be raised.
+As a result, a second act of Parliament was sought.
+This received royal assent as the Grantham Canal Act 1797 (37 Geo.
+3. c.
+30) on 3 March 1797, and made clear the obligations of existing shareholders to pay the extra subscription, and also authorised an additional £24,000 to be raised.
 The second act also removed restrictions in the first act, and allowed the company to set whatever rates it chose for using the canal.

 The eastern section from the Leicestershire border was opened on 1 February 1797, with the rest of the canal later that year.
 The canal was built with locks 75 by 14 ft, the same size as those on the Nottingham Canal to allow boats to use both.
-The branch to Bingham authorised by the first act was not built.
+The branch to Bingham authorised by the first act of Parliament was not built.
 The 18 locks raised the level of the canal by 140 ft from the Trent to Grantham.
 Eleven of them were in the first 4 mi above the Trent, after which there was a level pound of around 20 mi before a flight of seven locks at Woolsthorpe, and a much shorter upper pound to Grantham.
 At Harlaxton, the canal passed through a deep cutting (effectively crossing the watershed between the River Witham and the River Trent), which was only wide enough for a single boat, but this situation was partially rectified in 1801 when the cutting was widened in two places to allow boats travelling on opposite directions to cross.
 At Cropwell Bishop and Cropwell Butler, the route passed through gypsum beds, which resulted in problems with leakage.